-The Advisory Committee on Immunization Practices voted unanimously to recommend several changes to the general recommendations for immunizations, involving the timing and spacing of vaccines, contraindications and precautions, and vaccine administration.
+The Advisory Committee on Immunization Practices voted unanimously to support several changes to the general recommendations for immunizations.

 - the timing and spacing of vaccines for those with altered immunocompetence;

 - updates to the vaccination records and information systems;

 - and updates to the guidelines for special vaccination situations.

 Recommendations made by the ACIP are routinely adopted by the CDC, but must be approved before becoming official policy.

 The ACIP added a new specific conditions/medications category to its recommendations labeled “Altered Immunocompetence.”
 This category covers which vaccinations to administer to patients with altered immunocompetence, as well as when a vaccination should be withheld.
 The changes also add altered immunocompetence to the list of “reason to administer vaccinations outside of the ACIP recommended age range.”

 The conditions recognized by the ACIP to cause altered immunocompetence are interferon gamma/interleukin 12 axis deficiency, interferon alpha deficiency, interferon gamma deficiency and phagocyte function disorders such as Chédiak-Higashi syndrome.
 Medications such as immunoglobulins, anti-B cell antibodies and induction/consolidation chemotherapy also can cause altered immunocompetence.

 The altered immunocompetence portion of the ACIP’s recommendations also covered vaccination of patients who had received a bone marrow transplant.
 These patients also experience complete immunoablation that requires revaccination.